Notes & Articles

 its appearance on the Play Store.

-small, ultra casual games, the sort of thing you play to kill ten
+I'm making small, ultra casual games, the sort of thing you play to kill ten

 too many apps of the same kind on the store, well, that horse bolted